Rhodesian Brushstroke: Development and history

 Rhodesian Brushstroke is similar to the United Kingdom's Disruptive Pattern Material (DPM).
 It consists of large, contrasting, shapes tailored to break up the outline of an object.
 Like most disruptive camouflage, the pattern is dependent on countershading, utilising hues with high-intensity contrast or noticeable differences in chromaticity.

 Prior to Rhodesia's Unilateral Declaration of Independence, enlisted personnel in the Rhodesian Army were issued with uniforms in khaki drill.
 The Battle of Sinoia and the outbreak of the Rhodesian Bush War prompted the security forces to devise a more appropriate uniform especially designed for the region.
 This incorporated a three colour, high contrast, disruptive fabric with green and brown strokes on a sandy background.
 Early shortages of textile and equipment were overcome with South African and Portuguese technical assistance, and a home industry for the new battledress developed.
-The pattern was supposedly designed by Di Cameron of David Whitehead Textiles.
+The pattern was designed by Di Cameron of David Whitehead Textiles.